-- All these street organ arrangements are home-made.
-Contact me if you want a custom arrangement for your own street organ, musical box, barrel piano, or whatever.
+- All these street organ arrangements for my modifed Topsy 3 are home-made.
+Contact me if you want a custom arrangement - whether a modification of a number below or something new - for your own street organ, musical box, barrel piano, or whatever.

-- The MP3s below use Virtual Studio Technology: this is NOT the real sound (my organ also has percussion, and sounds more natural), and someone needs to sing!
+- The MP3s below use Virtual Studio Technology: this is NOT the real sound, and someone needs to sing!

 - Lyrics or translations can be displayed live on a screen, karaoke-style.